russellgoldenberg/collective-story/README.md

 An experiment in massively multiplayer online literature generation

 ##TODO
-send message to user if they are booted refine input evaluation (restrict to 1 word) add paragraph feature meta data on each word submitted
+refine input evaluation (restrict to 1 word) add paragraph feature meta data on each word submitted